microsoft/dotnet/releases/UWP/net-native2.2/README.md

 ### UWP 6.2.8 (March 13th, 2019)
 - Adds support for ARM64
 - Improved performance for debugging scenarios (F5)
-- Addresses top cusomter issues with 6.1 and 6.2 Preview.
+- Addresses top customer issues with 6.1 and 6.2 Preview.
 - Addresses some issues when used with ReactiveUI 4.1.
-It is still recommended that projects wishing to use this package add <ShortcutGenericAnalysis>true</ShortcutGenericAnalysis> to their projects.
+It is still recommended that projects wishing to use this package add ShortcutGenericAnalysis flag set to true to the projects.
 - Fix metadata reader issue leading to build failure when using Microsoft.ML.Net (https://github.com/XamlBrewer/UWP-MachineLearning-Sample/pull/1#issuecomment-469988557)
 - Fix crashes during resouce loading for some locales (https://developercommunity.visualstudio.com/content/problem/386760/net-native-22-uwp-project-build-fail.html)
 - Fix crashes caused by improper escaping for application assets with spaces in path (https://github.com/Microsoft/dotnet/issues/930)